ravinderpayal/ravinderpayal.github.io/_posts/2017-03-15-Simple-and-Light-Weight-Image-or-Content-Slider-for-Angular2.md

 }
 /*---------------------------Image Slider Ends----------------------------*/
 ```
 One thing important in this code is that we have used flex-box property for arrow container, which makes our arrows responsive and align vertically and horizontally at exactly right places.
 Second thing is that we have defined animation key frames for 4 types of transitions we will be adding to our Slider.

-Note: - We can add any number of different transitions, but showing different types of transition effects is not in the aim of this tutorial, and we will be doing to a separate tutorial for that.
-Let’s define our key frames.
+>We can add any number of different transitions, but showing different types of transition effects is not the objective of this tutorial, and we will be doing to a separate tutorial for that.
+But, you can suggest some good slide show transistions, which we may try together to create.

+###Let’s define our key frames.

 First key frame is `SlideShow0`:-
 ```css